tbobm/tbobm-blog/content/posts/db-bootstrapping/index.md

 3. **Trigger a one-off ECS task** to run the migration
 4. **Wait for success or rollback** automatically if something fails

-You can even use GitHub Actions to orchestrate the ECS task execution and lifecycle.
+You can even use Github Actions to orchestrate the ECS task execution and lifecycle.

 A complete example is available [on github **here**][db-bootstrapping-repo] with manifests, automations, ...